‘The Young And The Restless’ Spoilers For Thursday, August 30: Billy Faces Temptation!

 The Young and the Restless spoilers for Thursday, August 30 bring temptation for Billy as Ashley puts her trust in the wrong person.
 Plus, an unexpected guest surprises Mariah and Sharon.

 Kyle (Michael Mealor) puts a plan in motion behind Ashley’s (Eileen Davidson) back, according to She Knows Soaps.
 Although he assures Ashley that he won’t do anything to tempt Billy (Jason Thompson) back into gambling, he has other ideas.
-In that vein, he makes a date with Billy’s gambling nemesis Sinead (Lira Kellerman).
+In that vein, he makes a date with Billy’s gambling nemesis Sinead (Lira Kellerman.)
 Because of his sleuthing, he’s found out she owes a significant debt, and Kyle offers to clear it for her if she gets Billy to gamble, bet, and lose big.

 Of course, Ashley’s convinced that Billy will mess things up some other way, and for some reason, she trusts Kyle when he promises not to move forward with tempting Billy with his addiction.
-Billy could end up surprising everybody, though, and just say no. Nah, this is Billy Abbott, after all.
+Billy could end up surprising everybody, though, and just say no… but this is Billy Abbott, after all.

-In that vein, Billy faces temptation when Sinead goes for broke trying to real him into a game of poker.
+In that vein, Billy faces temptation when Sinead goes for broke trying to reel him into a game of poker.
 He stands his ground firmly saying no despite all the tricks she tries to lure him.
 Perhaps Billy gained some renewed willpower after his recent brushes with disaster.
 Also, he and Phyllis (Gina Tognoni) seem to be working well, and him falling back into gambling would mess that up big time.
 It’s possible that he’ll be able to resist the urge to bet it all and win big.

 Should these four be worried about Rey? #YR pic.twitter.com/aI7ZZq7ziR